Francoist concentration camps: History

-The treatment of inmates
+Treatment of inmates

 Torture and ill-treatment were a normal part of the day in the concentration camps where the inmates – many of them without having been formally charged with any crime– endured deplorable living conditions marked by “shortages, disease, overcrowding, and corruption”.
 It was not uncommon for those who beat prisoners to be Falangists or relatives of victims, who were allowed into the establishment.
 The inmates were subjected to brutal punishments by those who guarded them (many of them ex-combatants, ex-captives or relatives of victims of repression during the Republican rearguard) or by the cabos de vara that reappeared in the concentration camps and also the prison setting.
 Concentration camp prisoners described as “disaffected” were also forced to perform forced labor in battalions formed for that purpose.

 Deportation of Spanish exiles and Civil War brigades to Nazi camps

-Apart from the concentration camps in Spain, it is alleged that in the exile of Republicans to France around 10,000 Spaniards ended up in Nazi concentration camps, without Franco's foreign minister, Ramón Serrano Súñer, doing anything to save them.
+Apart from the concentration camps in Spain, it is alleged that in the exile of Republicans to France around 10,000 Spaniards ended up in Nazi concentration camps, without Francisco Franco's foreign minister, Ramón Serrano Suñer, doing anything to save them.
 There is written documentation by which the Germans asked what to do with the "two thousand Spanish reds of Angouleme".
 The few who were saved could not return to Spain.

 On the other hand, the Franco authorities also collaborated with their Nazi allies by handing over Czech, Belgian, or German prisoners to be shot or held in prisons and concentration camps of the Third Reich, where most of them perished.
 These deliveries were personally ordered by Franco, against the judgement of his own officials and violating any legal principle.
-Minister Gómez-Jordana wrote by hand on the highly diplomatic report, ignoring their arguments:"His Excellency, General-in-Chief ordered them to surrender”.
+Minister Gómez-Jordana wrote by hand on the highly diplomatic report, ignoring their arguments: "His Excellency, General-in-Chief ordered them to surrender”.

-In the San Pedro camp, the international brigade members were also exchanged for prisoners that were held in the hands of the Republican authorities.
-Although, a small number of these barters of soldiers are known, some soldiers of Nazi Germany and Italian Fascists managed to return to their countries of origin in this way.
+In the San Pedro camp, the international brigade members were also exchanged for prisoners who were held in the hands of the Republican authorities.
+Although only a small number of these barters of soldiers are known, some soldiers of Nazi Germany and Italian Fascists managed to return to their countries of origin in this way.